Qiskit/documentation/README.md

 #### 2. Suggest new content

-If you think there are gaps in our documentation, or sections that could be expanded upon, we invite you to open a new content request issue [here](https://github.com/Qiskit/documentation/issues/new/choose).
+If you think there are gaps in our documentation, or sections that could be expanded upon, we invite you to open a [new content request issue](https://github.com/Qiskit/documentation/issues/new/choose).

 Not every new content suggestion is a good fit for docs, nor are we able to prioritize every request immediately.
 However, we will do our best to respond to content requests in a timely manner, and we greatly appreciate our community's efforts in generating new ideas.